Crystalwarrior/KFO-Server/README.md

     - Obtains the area a target is.
 * **whois** "ID/IPID"
     - Obtains a lot of properties of the target.
+* **zone** "area range start", "area range end"
+    - Creates a zone involving the area range given above, just the given area if given one parameter, or just the current area if not given a parameter.
+    - You are automatically set to watch the zones you create like this.
+* **zone_add* "area"
+    - Adds an area by name or ID to the zone you are watching.
+* **zone_delete**
+    - Deletes the zone you are watching.
+* **zone_list**
+    - Lists all active zones in the server, as well as some of their details.
+* **zone_play**
+    - Plays a track in all areas in the zone you are watching.
+* **zone_remove** "area"
+    - Removes an area by name or ID from the zone you are watching.
+* **zone_unwatch**
+    - Makes you stop watching the zone you were watching.
+* **zone_watch** "zone"
+    - Makes you start watching a zone by its ID.

 ### Community Manager Commands
 * **blockdj** "ID/IPID"
     - Mutes the target from changing music.